DHerron00/learnoocss/README.md

 WATCH THIS VIDEO FIRST: https://drive.google.com/file/d/1BEaFQwHEBfQzNENsdchvtA9fmPkPY1ao/view?usp=sharing

-Then, follow the instructions belo!
+Then, follow the instructions below!

 	Step 1 - Section panels
 		o Create a structure class and a skin class based on the existing styles for the three sections.